-- to find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point. - to hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships through Options Evenings, Assemblies and group discussions and taster events. - to understand how to make applications for the full range of academic and technical courses.
+- to find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point. - to hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships. - to understand how to make applications for the full range of academic and technical courses.